connorfcruz/cruz-connor-portfolio/docs/networking/assignment7.md

 # Why Can't These Two Computers Talk to Each Other?

+## Planning and Design

+This activity involves two virtual machines connected via an Ethernet cable which cannot communicate with each other.
+The ultimate goal of this activity is to determine the cause(s) of this failure, focusing on OSI Layers 1-3.

+Layer 1 will likely work in this activity because the Ethernet cable allows for data to be transmitted into and out of both VMs.

+Layer 2 will most likely not work since the virtual machines were set up using the same model VM.
+Thus, the MAC address of each individual VM should not be able to be resolved due to them having the same virtual NIC.

+Layer 3 will also likely not work since one of the virtual machines is one shared mode, which will create a virtual subnet in which it resides.
+Thus, attempting to send data via reference to an internal IP address should not work because internal IP addresses are assigned by the respective router.

+## Technical Development

 **Physical Layer Check (Layer 1)**

 To start, an Ethernet cable was plugged into both Mac desktop devices.